 - Social Studies: Twenty-seven semester hours are required including HIS111, 113, 223, 225, Political Science (3 hours), Economics (3 hours), Sociology (6 hours), and Psychology (3 hours).

 See both your content and Education advisors for planning how to satisfy content area expectations.
-To be recommended for certification as a teacher, a candidate must complete all requirements for the Kentucky Provisional Certificate and successfully complete the appropriate PRAXIS examinations.
+To be recommended for certification as a teacher, a candidate must complete all requirements for the Kentucky Provisional Certificate, complete all Teacher Education Program Checkpoint requirements (1,2, and 3), and successfully complete the appropriate PRAXIS examinations.

 Certification for Elementary/Middle/Secondary School (P-12)

 For P-12 certification, a candidate obtains a major in either Spanish or Art and satisfies certification requirements by also completing the Corollary Major in Education—Secondary Track.
 Since the coursework for the teaching major certification sometimes differs from the graduation major, the candidate should confer with the department chair in the major to verify specific requirements.
-To be recommended for certification as a teacher, a student must complete all requirements for the Kentucky Provisional Certificate and successfully complete appropriate PRAXIS examinations.
+To be recommended for certification as a teacher, a student must complete all requirements for the Kentucky Provisional Certificate, complete all Teacher Education Program Checkpoint requirements (1,2, and 3), and successfully complete appropriate PRAXIS examinations.

-Criteria For Admission Into Teacher Education, Admission Into Student Teaching, And Exit From The Teacher Education Program.
+Criteria For Admission Into Teacher Education Program, Admission to Student Teaching, And Exit From The Teacher Education Program.

 The Teacher Education Program Admission, Student Teaching, and Exit processes are conducted through three Checkpoints: Checkpoint 1 (Admission to the Teacher Education Program), Checkpoint 2 (Admission to Student Teaching), and Checkpoint 3 (Exit from the Teacher Education Program).

-Meetings take place every semester in the Education Department detailing requirements for each Checkpoint.
+Meetings take place at the beginning of every semester in the Education Department detailing requirements for each Checkpoint.
 Candidates should watch for signs and announcements for these meetings.
 All candidates must use LiveText for each of these admissions checkpoints.
 Detailed information about the requirements for each Checkpoint is in the Teacher Education Handbook available in the Education Department office.

 - Candidates may make application to the Teacher Education Program once completing at least 5 hours of education classes including EDU131- Current Issues in Education, and EDU233 - Student Behavior, Development and Learning.
 October 1 is the deadline for submitting application materials and portfolios for consideration for admission (Checkpoint1) during the fall semester; February 15 is the deadline for spring semester consideration.
 Post-baccalaureate candidates must adhere to the same schedule as traditional candidates.
 In addition, post-baccalaureate candidates must complete the Application for Admission into Student Teaching concurrently.
 Applications and LiveText portfolios must be fully completed and on time in order to be considered for admission into the department by the Education Advisory Committee.